 - Office outreach on campus

-- Student recruitment
+- Student recruitment and engagement

-- Peer advising
+- Peer mentoring

 Represent the OUR!
 Be influential on campus!
 Develop professional and leadership skills!

 Participants in the Undergraduate Research Leaders program are absolutely crucial to the overall success and structure of the program and the OUR.
 Leaders will have many opportunities to represent the OUR both at campus events and in the classroom.
 Leaders will provide peer advising for students looking to get into any OUR programs and will be able to propose new outreach possibilities, as well as design and host additional events when beneficial to the program.
-UR Leaders will help with OUR events such as URS and UCUR.
-We will hold regular meetings to remain up to date on Leader efforts and achievements and to reflect on how to build/re-structure the program as necessary.
+UR Leaders will help with OUR events such as the URS.
+We will hold monthly meetings to remain up to date on Leader efforts and achievements and to reflect on how to build/re-structure the program as necessary.
 Hours of participation are varied and flexible, depending on the demands of campus events.
 There are many opportunities to develop professional and leadership skills through participation in the program.
-The program offers Leaders a monthly professional development training based on direct feedback from current Leaders and the Leaders participate directly in the design and implementation of OUR programs.
+The program offers Leaders professional development training based on direct feedback from current Leaders and the Leaders participate directly in the design and implementation of OUR programs.

 Requirements for Undergraduate Research Leaders Applicants